Unconscious Bias in the Workplace

-A common component to many people's cognitive behaviours, the concept of unconscious bias is made even more complex by the many types of biases that can exist.
-Some of them include:
+As well as being a common component to many people’s cognitive behaviours, the concept of unconscious bias is made even more complex by the many types of biases that can exist.
+According to Neuroleadership Institute, some of these include:

 The impact of unconscious bias in the workplace

-Biases can sneak into every encounter we have from the language used in job specifications and decisions on who to hire or promote to managers overlooking poor performance of those they know and like.
+Biases can exist in every encounter we have from the language used in job specifications to overlooking poor performance of those we know and like.

-In recruitment, biases can lead to generalisations that determine the right candidate for the job not based on their skills, but on the perceived origin of their name or nationality.
-One study by Raconteur revealed that on average 24 per cent of job applicants of white British origin received a positive response from employers, compared with only 15 per cent of ethnic minority applicants with identical CVs and cover letters.
+In talent attraction and retention, biases can lead to generalisations that determine the right candidate for the job not based on their skills, but on the perceived origin of their name or nationality.
+In 2019, a study by experts based at the Centre of Social Investigation at Nuffield College, University of Oxford found 24% of job applicants of white British origin received a positive response from employers, compared with only 15% of ethnic minority applicants with identical CVs and cover letters.
 Gender biases are also common with many job roles that historically attract one gender over the other, for example female nurses or male engineers.
-Whilst in some industries there may be traditional stereotypes, it is important for managers to advertise and hire on the qualities and characteristics required to the job and be aware of how easily gender biases can arise.
+Whilst in some industries there may be traditional stereotypes, it is important for managers to advertise and hire on the qualities and characteristics required for the job and be aware of how easily gender biases can arise.

 In some more severe cases, strong preferential bias of any kind can lead to workplace bullying, unlawful harassment or discrimination putting businesses at high risk of reputational damage and any associated financial costs as issues develop.

-- Educate employees on the types on unconscious bias and negatives consequences that can arise from allowing such behaviour to become normalised
+- Educate employees on the types of unconscious bias and negative consequences that can arise from allowing such behaviour to become normalised

-- Invest in setting up a Diversity and Inclusion committee to build and maintain processes and enforce cultural behaviours that align with the diversity goals of the company
+- Invest in setting up DEI committee to build and maintain processes and enforce cultural behaviours that align with the diversity goals of the company.

-Being mindful of unconscious bias is of particular importance for those with decision making power on hiring, promotions and business best practice.
+In the workplace, this starts with awareness and becoming mindful of unconscious bias, but it is of particular importance for those with decision-making power on hiring, promotions and business best practice.
 Individual awareness and ownership must also be underpinned by policy, processes and frameworks to truly promote diversity throughout the workplace.